Quantcast

 For the grapes’ sake along the wall.

 Did you know that Robert Frost was a farmer poet?
-He owned a small, 18-acre farm in Derry, New Hampshire.
-Frost would milk cows at midnight in order to stay up late writing poetry and not have to get up too early!
+He owned a small 18-acre farm in Derry, New Hampshire.
+Frost would milk cows at midnight to stay up late writing poetry and not have to get up too early!

-Frost moved to his farm in 1900 at a time when thousands of people were abandoning farms due to industrialization.
+Frost moved to his farm in 1900 when many people were abandoning farms due to industrialization.
 Towns in the area started “Old Home Days” celebrations (a tradition practiced today), inviting former residents to spend a week of summer back “home” to experience the best of rural life.

 Many of Frost’s poems—such as “October”—reflect his love of nature but also seem to speak to that loss of old-time country values.
 He truly brought the American landscape and spirit to life.